Disqualification

 A member of a decision-making body or an official is disqualified

-- if they are or their family member is a party
+• if they are or their family member is a party

-- if they are or their family member assist or represent a party or a person who is expected to gain particular advantage or disadvantage as the result of the proceedings
+• if they are or their family member assist or represent a party or a person who is expected to gain particular advantage or disadvantage as the result of the proceedings

-- if they are or their family member is expected to gain advantage or disadvantage as the result of the proceedings
+• if they are or their family member is expected to gain advantage or disadvantage as the result of the proceedings

-- if they are employed or have received a commission concerning the proceedings by a party or a person who is expected to gain particular advantage or disadvantage as the result of the proceedings
+• if they are employed or have received a commission concerning the proceedings by a party or a person who is expected to gain particular advantage or disadvantage as the result of the proceedings

-- if they are or their family member is a member, an executive director or similar in a board of directors, management board or a similar institution within a community, a foundation, a state enterprise or an enterprise that is a party or that is expected to gain particular advantage or disadvantage as the result of the proceedings
+• if they are or their family member is a member, an executive director or similar in a board of directors, management board or a similar institution within a community, a foundation, a state enterprise or an enterprise that is a party or that is expected to gain particular advantage or disadvantage as the result of the proceedings

-- if they or their family member are a member of a steering board or similar in an agency or an institution, and the proceedings consider the steering or supervision of this agency or institution
+• if they or their family member are a member of a steering board or similar in an agency or an institution, and the proceedings consider the steering or supervision of this agency or institution

-- if trust in their impartiality is compromised in another particular reason.
+• if trust in their impartiality is compromised in another particular reason.

 A family member refers to

-- a spouse and a child, grandchild, sibling, parent, grandparent and other particularly close person, as well as this person’s spouse
+• a spouse and a child, grandchild, sibling, parent, grandparent and other particularly close person, as well as this person’s spouse

-- parents’ siblings and their spouse, siblings’ children and ex-spouse
+• parents’ siblings and their spouse, siblings’ children and ex-spouse

-- spouse’s child, grandchild, sibling, parent and grandparent, as well as this person’s spouse and spouse’s siblings’ children.
+• spouse’s child, grandchild, sibling, parent and grandparent, as well as this person’s spouse and spouse’s siblings’ children.

+The general clause applies in very different cases.
 A relationship between friends or enemies, or a polemic relationship is a basis for disqualification only if it compromises impartiality.
 This is determined by the strength of the relationship.
-As differences in methodology and school of thought are a part of scientific discourse, they do not result in disqualification.

 With regard to co-publications, there must be genuine collaboration and co-writing.
-A situation, where both a member of a decision-making body or an official and an applicant have been published in the same publication does not result in disqualification.
+A situation where both a member of a decision-making body or an official and an applicant have been published in the same publication does not result in disqualification.

-Additionally, the opportunities of the members of decision-making bodies to apply or receive Research Council funding during their term has been restricted.
-Members of the Research Council Board, scientific councils and the Strategic Research Council will not be granted Research Council funding during their terms.
+Additionally, the opportunities of the members of decision-making bodies to apply or receive Research Council funding during their term has been restricted in the criteria for funding decisions.
+Members of our Board, scientific councils and the Strategic Research Council will not be granted Research Council of Finland funding during their terms.
 However, the restriction does not apply to funding instruments where the applicant is an organisation.
-Academy Programmes do not grant funding to a person who has participated in the planning of the programme to an extent likely to give them a comparative advantage over other applicants.
-This condition also applies to members of preparation or steering groups or permanent experts for the programme concerned.
-Neither is research funding granted to Research Council staff.

 Disqualification of an expert